April 16 – CLLAS Research Colloquium – Latine Worldmaking: Queer Ecologies, Migration, and Belonging

 ⏰ 3:30 PM–5:00 PM

-📍 EMU Crater Lake Room, University of Oregon
+📍 EMU Crater Lake Room (Room 145), University of Oregon

 The Center for Latino/a and Latin American Studies (CLLAS) is pleased to host a research colloquium featuring faculty and graduate student scholars whose work explores how migration, embodiment, environment, and cultural production shape Latine experiences of belonging.
 Through literature, media, performance, and critical theory, this event highlights interdisciplinary approaches to identity, place, and community across Latinx and Latin American contexts.

-- Moe Gámez is a doctoral student in English at the University of Oregon whose research explores the intersection of Latinx literature, environmental justice, and queer/trans theory.
+• Moe Gámez is a doctoral student in English at the University of Oregon whose research explores the intersection of Latinx literature, environmental justice, and queer/trans theory.
 Their dissertation examines how queer and trans Latinx authors and artists represent ecologies through embodied, speculative, and political narratives.
-Through archival and literary analysis, Moe’s work contributes to the growing subfield of queer and trans Latinx environmentalisms.
+Through archival and literary analysis, Gámez’s work contributes to the growing subfield of queer and trans Latinx environmentalisms, highlighting how questions of environment, identity, and embodiment are deeply interconnected.